sjpozzuoli/Daves_Eagles/README.md

 *Connect your final database to your model, continue to train your model, and create your dashboard presentation.*

  ### PgAdmin4 Database Integration
+ Our team utilized a combination of Python Pandas, Jupyter Notebook and PgAdmin for dataset cleaning, storage and joining.
+We utilized a String Encoder to connect the work done between the two applications.